microsoftgraph/microsoft-graph-docs-contrib/concepts/migrate-azure-ad-graph-overview.md

 While we do not have any tools to announce at this time, we are always working on improving our developers' platform experience.
 This includes providing tooling and data to facilitate keeping your applications current with API changes.

 ### How do I get help migrating my application?
-See the [Migration guidance](## Next Steps) section of this article.
+See the Next Steps section of this article.
 If after reading you have additional questions, you can post on Stack Overflow with the tag `[aadgraph-deprecation]` or open an issue in the API's [GitHub repository](https://github.com/microsoftgraph).

+## Next Steps

+- Walk through the [app migration checklist](migrate-azure-ad-graph-planning-checklist.md) to help you plan the move.
+- Explore [Microsoft Graph](/graph/overview) concepts and practices.
+- Use [Graph Explorer](https://aka.ms/ge) to experiment with Microsoft Graph.
+- To learn more about progress updates and timelines, see [Microsoft Graph or the Azure AD Graph](https://developer.microsoft.com/graph/blogs/microsoft-graph-or-azure-ad-graph/).